open-feature/spec/specification/sections/05-events.md

 ```

 The `domain` of a provider constitutes a logical scope for events.
-Clients associated to a particular provider through a `domain` run event handlers only when that provider emits events, or one of its lifecycle functions terminates.
+Clients associated to a particular provider through a `domain`, run event handlers only when that provider emits events, or one of its lifecycle functions terminates.

 see: [domain](../glossary.md#domain)